 Better Care Fund

-The Government announced in June 2013 that from 2015/16 £3.8bn would be allocated to a Better Care Fund to transform health and social care by increasing integration between the two sectors.
-The funding allocated to the Fund is now understood to be in the region of £5.3bn for 2015/16, as clinical commissioning groups (CCGs) and local authorities have agreed to add extra funding at a local level.
+The Government announced in June 2013 that from 2015/16, £3.8bn would be allocated to a Better Care Fund to transform health and social care by increasing integration between the two sectors.

-Each locality was required to submit a plan, jointly agreed by the CCGs and local authorities for 2014/15 and 2015/16.
+Each locality is required to submit a plan, jointly agreed by the CCGs and local authorities.
 Both organisations and the local Health and Wellbeing Board also needed to sign off on the plans to ensure agreement.
-For 2014/15 the plan should set out how a £200m transfer from NHS budgets to local authorities, agreed by Government, would be used to make progress and drive the plan forward.
-For 2015/16 plans should explain how the pooled funding will be used and how the national and local targets for the Fund will be met.

 The local plans should explain in detail how localities will meet a number of criteria, including how they plan to provide: